elixir-git/archived-jgit-port/notes/porting_from_jgit.md

 * `java.time.Duration` is ported as a tuple of `{count, time_unit}` where `time_unit` is as defined by the [`System.time_unit` type](https://hexdocs.pm/elixir/System.html#t:time_unit/0).
 * `java.time.Instant` is ported as an integer result of [`System.os_time(:microsecond)`](https://hexdocs.pm/elixir/System.html#os_time/1).
 We do not support nanosecond-level accuracy.
 (I could not find any call for nanosecond accuracy in jgit.)

+## OS current working directory not used

+Unlike jgit, xgit never defaults to the current working directory.
+(Any search of the source code for `File.cwd/0` or `File.cwd!/0` should return no results.)
+Given the primarily server-based focus of xgit, it seems better to require an explicit specification of where the repo is located.